UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/overview/index.md

 # Overview

 HPC operates as a shared system with resources in high demand.
 Computational tasks must be executed as jobs on dedicated compute resources.
 These resources are granted to each user for a limited time per session, and sessions are organized by [Slurm](https://slurm.schedmd.com/), an open source, fault-tolerant, and highly scalable cluster manager and task scheduler.
-Users can interact with Slurm from one of the login nodes to start an [interactive job](../interactive_jobs/) or [submit a batch job](../batch_jobs/intro/).
+Users can interact with Slurm via an internet browser through [Open OnDemand](ood.hpc.arizona.edu), or via an [SSH connection](../../registration_and_access/system_access/#command-line-access) to one of the login nodes to start an [interactive job](../interactive_jobs/) or [submit a batch job](../batch_jobs/intro/).

-## Materials to Get Started
+## New to HPC?

 If you are new to the UArizona HPC system, or to HPC systems in general, we recommend reviewing our [quick start guide](../quick_start/) before getting into the details of running jobs.
-You may also want to take a look at our workshops which cover topics including [introduction to HPC](../../support_and_training/workshops/intro_to_hpc/), [parallel computing](../../support_and_training/workshops/intro_to_parallel_computing/), [containers](../../support_and_training/workshops/intro_to_containers/), among other topics.
+You may also want to take a look at our workshops which cover topics including [introduction to HPC](../../support_and_training/workshops/intro_to_hpc/), [parallel computing](../../support_and_training/workshops/intro_to_parallel_computing/), and [containers](../../support_and_training/workshops/intro_to_containers/), among other topics.

 ## Best Practices